 However, the potential for much more renewable generation to be built in local communities, for example on church roofs and other community buildings is being blocked by the fact that communities that generate local energy are unable to sell it directly to local people and local businesses because of the huge costs involved in doing so.

 These costs exist primarily because of the energy market structure that was set up in the early 1990s.
 But the new potential of large amounts of distributed renewable energy generation at community level has made this old structure in need of reform.

 That is why we are actively supporting a reasonable and practical solution: the Local Electricity Bill.
 If made law it would give OFGEM the duty to create a Right to Local Supply that ensured that new community energy companies face setup and running costs proportionate to the scale of their business.
 This would allow them to be financially viable and thus unleash their potential across the country.

-I enclose a copy of the Bill, to be re-introduced as a Ten Minute Rule Bill by Peter Aldous MP on Tuesday 28th April.
+I enclose a copy of the Bill, to be re-introduced as a Ten Minute Rule Bill by Peter Aldous MP on Tuesday 28th April (NB this is the letter we sent in April – the debate is now 10 June).
 Could you please attend the debate and do all you can to support it?
-Please let Steve Shaw, who is co-ordinating the national campaign, know of your support at firstname.lastname@example.org.
+Please let Steve Shaw, who is co-ordinating the national campaign, know of your support at email@example.com.
 Thank you.